-The included image from the Society for Neuroscience, a partner of the Dana Foundation for Brain Awareness Week, shows some of the most critical parts of your brain.
+The pictures at the right (from the Society for Neuroscience, a partner of the Dana Foundation for Brain Awareness Week) show some of the most critical parts of your brain.

 Here’s what each part is primarily responsible for—and guess what?
-As the image shows, these are also the brain regions most affected by drugs of abuse:
+As the pictures show, these are also the brain regions most affected by drugs of abuse:

 Prefrontal cortex: This part is often referred to as the “CEO of the brain.”
 The prefrontal cortex is responsible for critical thinking and abstract thought, as well as many other functions like focusing attention, organizing thoughts, controlling impulses, and forming strategies for future action.
 The prefrontal cortex is one of the last regions of the brain to mature, so changes caused by drug abuse could have long-lasting effects.